Blotch3D/Blotch3D/README.md

 things in there like loading of persistent content (sprite models, fonts, etc.), creation of persistent BlSprites, etc.

-The 3D thread calls the FrameProc method once per frame (you control frame period with BlGraphicsDeviceManager.FramePeriod).
+The 3D thread calls the FrameProc method once per frame (control frame period with BlGraphicsDeviceManager.FramePeriod).
 For single-threaded applications this is typically where the bulk of application code resides, except the actual drawing code.
 For multi-threaded applications, this is where all application code resides that does anything with 3D resources.

 The 3D thread calls the FrameDraw method every frame, but only if there is enough CPU for the 3D thread.
 Otherwise it calls it less frequently.
 This is where you put drawing code (BlSprite.Draw, BlGraphicsDeviceManager.DrawText, etc.).
-Additionally, if you are developing a single-threaded application (i.e. everything is in the 3D thread) that will also be very subject to exhausting its thread, then you can put the application code in FrameDraw rather than in FrameProc---as long as the code adjusts itself to account for variations in how often it is called.
-This may save CPU when it is being exhausted because the FrameDraw is called less often in that case.
+Additionally, if you are developing that will also be very subject to exhausting the 3D thread, then you can put application code in FrameDraw rather than in FrameProc---as long as the code adjusts itself to account for variations in how often it is called.
+This will save CPU when the frame rate drops.

 If you are developing a multithreaded app, then when other threads need to create, change, or destroy 3D resources or otherwise do something in